-Selling your car safely can be challenging when you do not know the buyer.
+Selling your car safely can be a challenge if you do not know the buyer.

-Problems can arise when the time for making payments arises and you can be conned.
-You do not need to be an expert salesman to sell your car with many secure online sales platforms available.
-But, first, you need to prepare your car for sales.
+Problems can arise when the time comes for payment and you might be conned.
+You don’t need to be an experienced seller to sell your car, as many secure online selling platforms are available.
+But first you need to prepare your car for sale.

 Dents and dirt can cost you a few dollars.
-Before you start creating your advert ensure that the car you are selling is in good condition.
+Before you start creating your ad, make sure that the car you are selling is in good condition.

 The buyer may need a test drive to verify this.
-This article explores some important tips for your consideration.
+In this article you will find some important tips for your consideration.